kyma-project/kyma/tests/apiserver-proxy-tests/README.md

 ## Details
 - Contains the `Dockerfile` for the image used in Kyma apiserver-proxy tests.
+- Contains the `fetch-token` application used for fetching authentication token from dex
 - Contains the `test.sh` script that runs tests for a chart.
+-